 Species currently considered for removal include the American crow and Eastern coyote.
-Other potential predators considered for removal may include red fox, Virginia opossum, striped skunk, feral cats, and/or gull species if they become more problematic in the future (see appendix J).
-An approach the national seashore could take under the preferred alternative would be to combine use of exclosures (consistent with the no-action alternative) with selective predator removal, targeting individual animals observed keying into specific nesting areas and exclosures.
+Other potential predators considered for removal may include red fox, Virginia opossum, striped skunk, feral cats, and/or gull species if they become more problematic in the future (see appendix J of the Monomoy National Wildlife Refuge 2014 Draft Comprehensive Conservation Plan and Environmental Impact Statement, "Predator and Competitor Management Plan for MNWR").
+An approach the national seashore could take under the preferred alternative would be to combine use of exclosures (consistent with the no-action alternative) with selective predator removal, targeting individual animals observed keving into specific nesting areas and exclosures.
 This approach would provide the greatest degree of protection to nests, while reducing risks to adults and chicks associated with exclosures.
 The 1996 USFWS Piping Plover Recovery Plan (USFWS 1996) identifies depredation as "a major limiting factor in the recovery of the species, and recommends that the local land managers utilize an integrated approach to predator management that considers the full range of management techniques, including removal of predators where warranted and feasible."
 The Piping Plover Five-Year Review (USFWS 2009a) supports effective integrated predator management and the development of agreements to ensure long-term protection and management that would maintain population targets and productivity.